Start here if you're a journalist on deadline.

 Click here and then scroll down.

-Entertainment law, entertainment business, entertainment and technology, entertainment labor relations, copyright, trademark, intellectual property.
+Entertainment law, entertainment business, entertainment and technology, entertainment labor relations, technology law, copyright, trademark, intellectual property, self-driving cars (autonomous vehicles).

-I've been interviewed or quoted hundreds of times on/in national, international and local television, radio, newspapers, magazines, podcasts and online outlets, in live, taped and tape-for-live formats, via phoners, Skype, Google hangouts, remote crews and in studio, and in lengths ranging from 5 second bites to segments of 15 minutes or more.
+I've been interviewed or quoted over 1,100 times on/in national, international and local television, radio, newspapers, magazines, podcasts and online outlets, in live, taped and tape-for-live formats, via phoners, Skype, Google hangouts, remote crews and in studio, and in lengths ranging from 5 second bites to segments of 15 minutes or more.

 Journalists who interview me usually come back again, sometimes dozens of times, because my quotes and soundbites are well-informed, concise, colorful, contextual, and often visual, humorous, euphonious or surprising.
-I'm a lawyer and former computer scientist, but I speak in plain English.
+I'm a lawyer and former computer scientist, but I'm also a journalist (The Hollywood Reporter) and I speak in plain English.

-- "I've got what I need.
-I could just lean over and kiss you," NBC News correspondent after spending an hour and half driving over and setting up, then asking me just three questions.
+"I've got what I need.
+I could just lean over and kiss you," NBC News correspondent.

-- "You always rock the live shots," KFWB 980 News anchor.
+"You always rock the live shots," KFWB 980 News anchor Phil Hulett.

-- "Hollywood’s most sensible legal eagle ... reliable, fair-minded and quotable," Kansas City Star.
+"Hollywood’s most sensible legal eagle ... reliable, fair-minded and quotable," Aaron Barnhart, Kansas City Star TV critic.